Eric Hoffer Book Awards

 An honest, engaging tale of living through war.

 Warmones, hormones, and conscience compete for the souls of young pilots in the VietNam war.
-An air combat tale of whimsical intelligence and vivid realism.
+An air combat tale of vivid realism and whimsical humor.

 It’s 1967 in DaNang, Vietnam, as new pilot Steve Mylder reports for duty to his fighter squadron and meets fellow pilot Avery Aughton.
 Avery is cocky, unbearably patriotic, and outrageously successful with women—everything Steve is not!
 Yet they become friends as they drink together at the DOOM Club bar and learn the ropes of air combat together.
 As they dogfight in the air, their mutual friend Sub-Lieutenant Sam the Collie —who thinks he’s a fighter pilot too—parallels their war by dogfighting on the ground against his rival Charlie, a junkyard mutt.